 - Off-road truck camping by Truck Camper Magazine

 - Boondocking how-to series by Boondocking Bible

 Staying in a “developed” campground has never been my preference for camping, though we have occasionally needed to do that.
-While young and physically fit I believe I was a camping snob.
-To call sleeping in an RV camping, was an insult to those of us carrying our food, sleeping bag, and tiny tent on our backs in the rugged wilderness of the Sierras.
+While young and physically fit I confess to being a camping snob.
+To call sleeping in a luxury RV “camping”, seemed an insult to those of us carrying our food, sleeping bag, and tiny tent on our backs in the rugged wilderness of the Sierras.

-For me, most of my years of dispersed camping have been the “tailgate” style.
-I describe this as sleeping in the bed of our 4×4 pickup truck after a full day of driving desert back roads to discover abandoned mines, ghost towns, or isolated cabins.
+Most of my years of dispersed camping have been the “tailgate” style.
+I define this as sleeping in the bed of our 4×4 pickup truck after a full day of driving desert back roads to discover abandoned mines, ghost towns, or isolated cabins.
 Meals were served on the tailgate where our cookstove, lantern, and water jug sat.

-We love to spend our evenings under the stars with a small campfire glowing while enjoying a good cigar and whiskey to warm the soul.
-In a wilderness setting, there is peace with sounds of the wind in the trees whispering our Creator’s presence.
+We love to spend our evenings under the stars with a small campfire glowing while enjoying a good cigar with a glass of whiskey to warm the soul.
+In a wilderness setting, we enjoy the contented peace of the wind in the trees whispering our Creator’s presence.

-While pondering the definition of camping, I have decided that there ought to be designated “classes” of camping.
+Breaking camping down into 5 main classes will better serve campers as to the difficulty and type.
 Rock climbs and 4×4 roads have classes to describe the difficulty of the climb or drive.
 These classes are usually ranked 1 to 5, with 5 being the most difficult.

 Class 5 – Backpacking:

-Carrying all of your vital necessities by backpack on foot, by bicycle or kayak into the wilderness where there is no TV, internet, or “camp” store to buy what you forgot to pack.
+Carrying all of your vital necessities by backpack on foot, by bicycle, kayak or canoe into the wilderness where there is no TV, internet, or “camp” store to buy what you forgot to pack.
 This is the “Navy Seals” version of camping.